diegoceccarelli/erd-challenge/README.md

 The package contains two utilities:

-  * code to index the freebase <-> wikipedia file provided by the organizers, in order to convert the wikipedia labels to freebase id (and to filter out not invalid entities);
+  * code to index the freebase <-> wikipedia file provided by the organizers, in order to convert the wikipedia labels to freebase id (and to filter out invalid entities);
   * code to start the REST service (for now, just the short track).